 Congress cannot simply choose to investigate any individual or government agency to gain political advantage or to damage a person’s reputation.
 It has no constitutional power, either explicit or implicit, to perform “oversight” of anything.
 In the final analysis, President Trump has no duty to co-operate with congressional investigations not opened for the purpose of legislating.
 Democrats in the House of Representatives are attempting to ordain themselves the supreme branch of government, without whose approval nothing gets done.

 The Founding Fathers certainly favored Congress above the other branches of the government they created.
 They believed that the representatives of the people and of the states would always prevent the United States of America from falling into tyranny.
-Perhaps they could not imagine that Congress itself would become the most tyrannical element of the nation’s leadership.We value your comments!
-Please weigh in on our comment section below.
+Perhaps they could not imagine that Congress itself would become the most tyrannical element of the nation’s leadership.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com